trinodb/trino.io/_posts/2020-10-20-intro-to-hive-connector.md

 # Hive architecture

-To understand the origins and inner workings of Presto's Hive connector, you first need to know a few high level components of the Hive architecture.
+To understand the origins and inner workings of Trino's Hive connector, you first need to know a few high level components of the Hive architecture.

 ![](/assets/blog/intro-to-hive-connector/hive.png)